 The precision information our Burke, VA and Fairfax, VA dentist receives is real-time, PSG sleep analysis with exact sleep times, interruptions, and sleep states.
 With this kind of data, you and Dr. Pamela Marzban can consult with a sleep doctor to craft your customized, healthy treatment plan.

 Dental Treatment Options

 When you are a sleep apnea sufferer, it is critical that you first get a correct diagnosis.
 Our WatchPAT™device provides a comprehensive diagnosis to determine the severity of it.
 With moderate or mild sleep apnea, a tailored oral appliance works to address causes of sleep apnea like:

 - Jaw alignment issues

 Oral appliances such as the MicrO2, are successful treatment options and are safe, comfortable, and easy to use.
 If you suffer from more severe forms of sleep apnea, a continuous positive airway pressure (CPAP) device is the medically recommended treatment for success.
-However, some people who cannot tolerate CPAP may use oral appliances instead to treat severe sleep apnea.
+However, some people who cannot tolerate CPAP may use oral appliances instead to treat it.

 We also offer myofunctional therapy to improve treatment for your sleep apnea.
 With a few simple exercises, you can reduce your sleep apnea and get better results no matter what treatment option you choose.
 We work with a certified myofunctional therapist (CMT) to ensure optimal treatment for your sleep apnea.

 Find out more about sleep apnea diagnosis with our WatchPAT ™ device or relief with oral appliances.
-Please contact Dr. Pamela Marzban today.
-Or, call 703-323-8200 now for your initial consultation.
+Please call 703-323-8200 or contact Dr. Marzban now for your initial consultation.